mziwisky/bullet-ane/README.md

 Finally, ensure the extension gets packaged with your debug and release builds; from the `Properties` window, twist open `ActionScript Build Packaging` on the left and select `Apple iOS`, then click `Native Extensions` across the top and ensure that the `Package` checkbox is checked.
+Do the same with the `Android` platform.

 Building the ANE
 -----

 If you're the type that's going to build `Bullet.ane` from source, this section should help.
+It might not be very complete, so I apologize -- ask on GitHub if you need help (github.com/mziwisky/bullet-ane).

 First off, if you don't have a Mac, I can't help you (yet), because I'm building the native iOS library with Xcode.
+Also, I rely on Flash Builder for the ActionScript compilation, so I can't help with other IDEs.

 OK, you'll need to acquire the following AS3 dependencies:

 * [Away3D](https://github.com/away3d/away3d-core-fp11)
 * [AwayPhysics](https://github.com/away3d/awayphysics-core-fp11)

-**TODO:** finish this section.
-Talk about aneBulletLib, aneBulletDefault, build.xml, fetch script for bullet-itself, Xcode build products location... anything else?
+`as3/aneBulletLib` depends on Away3D and `as3/aneBulletDefault` depends on
+both.
+Build those two `aneBullet*` projects.

+Then, `cd` to `native/bullet-itself` and run `./fetchSourceAndMakeXcodeProjects.bash`.

+Then, `cd` back to the top directory and edit the properties in `build.xml` to accomodate your system.
+Most of it should be alright, but you may need to change `airsdk.dir` and `iossdk.dir`.

+Finally, run `ant` in the top directory.

+Again, if anything goes wrong here that you can't figure out on your own, feel free to contact me on GitHub.

 Comparison to AwayPhysics and Bullet C++ Lib